flexcompute/tidy3d/docs/source/quickstart.rst

     tidy3d configure

 and pasting the API key when prompted.
-Note that one can also include the API key in the configure command directly as
+Note that one can also specify the API key directly in the configure command as

 .. code-block:: bash